-The Plugin Name would be the name of the Filter or some other special way to identify what information the drill down would contain.
+The Plugin Name would be the name of the Filter or some other special way to identify what information the drill down would contain - say "Open Work Orders by Status then Problem".

 2. From the drop down menu, choose plugin type you will be creating: data drill, asset hierarchy tree, crystal report, map, or RSS feed.
 Give the plugin a name.
 Click OK and the following dialog will appear for that plugin type.
 For this example, we will create a data drill.